MingHsiehLo/Library-Managment-App/README.md

 ![User Interface Demo](./img/user-demo.gif)

-* **Using the 'Administrator' interface**, library admins can manage the library users, book database and also review and approve the user's book request, deliver and return.
+* **Using the 'Administrator' interface**, library admins can use **CRUD operations** to manage the library users and book database.
+Admins can also review and approve the user's book request, deliver and return.

 ![Admin Interface Demo](./img/admin-demo.gif)